MORZorg/kw-nose/README.md

 	pcexec morz_pc_rgen

-or for the execution with real data (file not included here):
+or, for the execution with real data (file not included here):

 	pcexec qggp_sensorUDP